July 10, 2017

-This is a question that most practice owners come across at some point in their career.
+“Should I sell my dental practice?”
+This is a question most practice owners come across at some point in their careers.
 Considering selling your practice can be stressful, especially if you don’t have all of the information you need.
-At Professional Transition Strategies, we are here to provide you with that information and guide you through your transition.
+At Professional Transition Strategies (PTS), we are here to provide you with that information and guide you through your transition.
 Here are some common questions asked and answered.

 Do I have to sell my practice?

-Every doctor that owns a practice should eventually plan to sell.
-With proper planning and assistance many will get paid well for their life’s work.
-Others will miss opportunities because of fear or misinformation, and net only a fraction of the worth of the practice.
+Every doctor who owns a practice should eventually plan to sell.
+With proper planning and assistance, many will get paid well for their life’s work; others will miss opportunities because of fear or misinformation and net only a fraction of the worth of the practice.
 There are many steps that come before selling your practice that can help you prepare for this transition.
-You should considering selling, if not now, in the future, and plan for that sell far in advance so that you are able to get the best value for your practice.
+You should consider selling, if not now, in the future, and plan for that sale far in advance so you are able to get the best value for your practice.

 When is the right time to sell?

-There is no “right” time to sell a practice.
-However, you should try to set the sale of your practice as a carefully planned event.
-If you wait too long or a personal crisis dictates the sale, the sale becomes more difficult with greater risk of lost revenue.
+There is no “right” time to sell a practice; however, you should try to set the sale of your practice as a carefully planned event.
+If you wait too long or a personal crisis dictates the sale, the sale becomes more difficult with a greater risk of lost revenue.
 For best results, plan early so that you can control the outcome.
 The longer you wait, the opportunity to plan and direct the course of the sale diminishes.

 What are my transition options?

 You have several options for transitioning your practice.
 Some of your options are:

 There is a right kind of transition for everyone, and taking the time to understand each is the first step in making the best choice for you and your practice.
 You can learn more about the different kinds of transitions in our e-book.

 How long will it take to sell my dental practice?